sjas/haskell/README.md

 (compared to coding solely in the REPL and closing the interpreter), and not needing to reload scripts after having made changes to it AND running them in separate step.

-Maybe this will help somebody with similar problems, I would not want to have to work without this now.
+Maybe this will help somebody with similar problems, I would not want to have to work without this for now.